 The majority of children who find their way into the juvenile delinquency system have experienced first-hand many of the injustices and social ills which plague our society: poverty, racism, drugs, gangs, domestic violence, mental illness, abusive or inconsistent parenting, and inadequate schools and education—just to name a few.
 Unfortunately, it seems that in numerous instances the delinquency system is not a last-resort intervention, so to speak, but rather the first intervention many of these children receive.

-It seems clear that social-work intervention should therefore be an integral part of the system's approach toward addressing juvenile crime.
+For those reasons, social-work intervention should be an integral part of the system's approach toward addressing juvenile crime.
 Identifying individual, family, cultural, and community factors, assessing children and family needs, and providing appropriate resource recommendations should happen routinely with every child who enters the system.

 In its efforts to provide a best practice, "whole child," or Holistic Representation model, the CJLP utilizes an interdisciplinary team.
-For this reason, CJLP has two clinical social workers on staff, Sergio Serna and Efty Sharony.
+For this reason, CJLP has two clinical social workers on staff.

 SOCIAL WORK ROLE